ronakupadhyaya/Horizons-week-03/day5/blackjack/README.md

 The game must be stored to the database on every request, because a game can be closed and played later.
 On every request that needs the game: retrieve it, make changes and store it back.
+Use config.js to specify your database.

 ### Part 1: Backend Section.